-A new heat and power plant, cafe, and nursery to serve homes and businesses across the Elephant and Castle development where fire protection design was a key challenge.
+A heat and power plant, cafe, and nursery to serve homes and businesses across the Elephant and Castle development where fire protection design was a key challenge.

 Eckersley O’Callaghan assisted Morris + Company in preparing facade tender information and monitoring the contractor during construction.
 Fire protection design was a key challenge on this project.
 We developed a fire protection strategy for the facade, in line with the current code requirements.